supernova4420/Git-Course-Review/review.md

 First impressions:

 - This dude is low-key funny as hell (SZ, 2024)
-- He has a biker gear; I hope he doest ride a ped - bikes are cooler
+- He has some biker gear; I hope he doest ride a ped - bikes are cooler

 ## What I liked